 Reformed Baptists today are a worldwide, growing group of Christians united in local churches who aim to adhere to the biblical faith and the gospel of our Lord Jesus Christ.
 Their historical roots are found in the Reformation of the 16th-century and the Puritan movement of the 17th-century.
 They were initially known as Particular Baptists.
 Following the resurgence of the Reformed faith after the Second World War, these Baptists adopted the term Reformed Baptists to indicate their doctrinal and ecclesiastical position.
 An excellent expression of this position is found in the London Baptist Confession of Faith of 1689 which has been modernised and republished (see below).
 The Reformation Today Trust was formed in 1970 under the leadership of pastor Erroll Hulse, the founding editor of Reformation Today.

-Hugh Collier, pastor of Great Ellingham Reformed Baptist Church (chairman)
+Hugh Collier, pastor of Great Ellingham Reformed Baptist Church, UK (chairman)

 Phil Roberts, pastor of Hartshill Bible Church, Stoke-on-Trent, UK